arttnba3/a3bot2/README.md

 ## To-do List...

-- Optimize the plugin system
+- Optimize the plugin system (Always doing now)
 - move available plugins from the old [a3bot](https://github.com/arttnba3/a3bot)
+- Add more playable plugins
 - ...